mfurkaner/ffencrypter/README.md

 -> addseed = Add a seed <br />
 -> mangling = Enable/disable mangling ( 0 : disable, 1 : enable ) <br />
 -> check = Enable/disable data loss check ( 0 : disable, 1 : enable ) <br />
+-> add '\#' at the beginning of a line to ignore the line

 # For manual use: